-This is the fun part of every remodel: the life-enhancing frills.
+The most fun part of every remodel?
+Perusing—and choosing—some life-enhancing frills.

-In our book, Remodelista: A Manual for the Considered Home, we partnered with members of the Remodelista Architect/Designer Directory to come up with a list of extras well worth the splurge.
+In our book, Remodelista: A Manual for the Considered Home, we partnered with members of the Remodelista Architect/Designer Directory to come up with a list of extras large and small that are well worth the splurge.
 True, these frills aren't inexpensive, but they're often money well spent.
-We have lived with many of these details ourselves and are eyeing several more for future remodels.
+We've lived with many of these details ourselves and are eyeing several more for future remodels.

-Fireplaces can have enormous impact as architectural details, and woodstoves are significant and efficient heat sources, point out Seattle architects Malbouef Bowie.
+A fireplace can have enormous impact as an architectural detail, and a wood stove is a significant and efficient heat source, point out Seattle architects Malbouef Bowie.
 "You can have a really simple interior," architect Tiffany Bowie says, "and if you add a focal point, it really grabs people’s attention and interest."

 Pictured above is a minimalist fireplace in a house remodeled by Napa, California, designer Carolyn Leonhardt, who recommends making "at least one spectacular change" per remodel.
 Read more of Leonhardt's tips in Expert Advice: 15 Secrets for Saving Money on a Remodel.